William Clark: Governor of Missouri

 When the Missouri Territory was formed in 1813, Clark was appointed as the governor by President Madison.
 He was reappointed to the position by Madison in 1816, and in 1820 by President Monroe.

 William Clark appeared before Supreme Court Judge John B.C.
 Lucas in St. Louis on July 6, 1813, to take the oath of office as governor of the Missouri Territory.
 Clark's road to a gubernatorial appointment was long and complex.
 Upon Lewis' appointment by Jefferson, Clark backed him and at times filled the role of governor without holding official position, due to Lewis' complications in life, whether it was debt, loneliness, or drinking.
 Upon the death of Lewis in 1809, Clark declined to take office for varying reasons.

 By the time he was appointed governor, Clark appreciated his own capabilities and embraced them rather than turning them away.
-When he took office, America was involved in the War of 1812 with the British.
-Clark feared the influence the British would have on the Native Americans.
-British tactics would include the use of Indians as allies in the fighting against the United States.
-In return for British victory, Indians would either be able to continue to occupy their current land or receive lands back that were taken from them previously by the United States Government.
 Clark held office for the next seven years until he was voted out of office in 1820, in the first election after Missouri became a state.
 He was defeated by Alexander McNair.